seandev0601/100DaysOfSwiftUI/01-Project01-WeSplit/README.md

     - Add another section showing the total amount for the check – i.e., the original amount plus tip value, without dividing by the number of people.
     - Change the tip percentage picker to show a new screen rather than using a segmented control, and give it a wider range of options – everything from 0% to 100%.
 Tip: use the range 0..<101 for your range rather than a fixed array.
     - Make a new property to store the currency formatter.(**.currency(code: Locale.current.currencyCode ??
 "USD")**)
+- Day 24 - Challenge
+    - Go back to project 1 and use a conditional modifier to change the total amount text view to red if the user selects a 0% tip.

 ## **My Note**